microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

 1. Click **Intents** in the menu on the left.
 Then click the **SearchNews** intent.

-1. Type "get news about the seattle mariners" and press the **Enter** key to add a new utterance.
+1. Type "get news about the Seattle Mariners" and press the **Enter** key to add a new utterance.
 Confirm that LUIS understands "Seattle Mariners" as a potential encyclopedia entry and automatically assigns it the prebuilt encyclopedia entity.

 	> **Important:** If LUIS tags the word "get" as a NewsTopic entity, click "get" and select **Remove Label** from the drop-down menu.
 Then save your changes and retrain the model.